antonk-prog/receipt-catalog-react/README.md

 This is a React application that accesses a recipe database.
 The application has functions for searching by food categories, viewing subcategories, viewing a dish page where you can read a detailed description with the recipe itself and video instructions for cooking.
 Each page has a function to return to the previous page.

+**HOW TO USE:**
+1. Download this repo and extract
+Write the following commands in terminal:
+3. npm install
+4. npm build run
+5. npm start

 ![image](https://github.com/user-attachments/assets/3c7c1ed1-35d4-4041-ac95-125427b8bc27)
 ![image](https://github.com/user-attachments/assets/db17ae08-c6cc-42d3-971b-1baf88448f2e)
 ![image](https://github.com/user-attachments/assets/c7226a31-7a8b-4473-bd12-c0cb4b14dcde)